lanl-ansi/PetroleumModels.jl/docs/src/developer.md

 ## Developing steady-state problems and formulations

-In the current version of `PetroleumModels`, the supported variable space is head (`H`), pump efficiency (`eta`), pump rotational speed (`w`) and volume flow (`q`) for steady-state modeling.
+In the current version of `PetroleumModels`, the supported variable space is head (`h`), pump efficiency (`eta`), pump rotational speed (`w`) and volume flow (`q`) for steady-state modeling.
 Most steady-state models use/assume the single network formulation, that is not discretized in time or space.
 Thus, petroleum network models are read in and directly used by steady-state specifications.